 Donations & Volunteer Opportunities

 If you or your organization would like to volunteer or sponsor a special event or project, or donate clothing, shoes, or coats, please contact Lisa Vaughn, Coordinator at 478.445.4212.

 1:00 pm – 3:00 pm and 6:30 pm – 8:30 pm

 Visitation strengthens family connections, aids in the recovery process, and, when possible, increases the likelihood of a successful return to the community.
 Due to the nature of Forensic services, the combined need to maintain security, and to manage psychiatric illness, additional restrictions are required.
-Please review this visitor information or call 478.445.7902 for more information.
+Please call 478.445.7902 for more information.